A reader has sent me copies of the documentation that Debt Free Direct (DFD) are asking him to sign to change the terms of his IVA. It includes:

 DFD has over 24,000 IVAs outstanding so this could be a common problem.

 *** UPDATE – DFD have replied with detailed comments on this article.
-See new post here ***
+See below ***

 Deed of Assignment